-My research focuses on the interrelation between sexual sciences and European (especially German-language and British) literature, visual culture and performance in the late 19th and early 20th century.
-My most recent publications include an Open Access article on the relationship between sexology and film (2018), published in the journal Gender and History, and the co-edited volume Biological Discourses: The Language of Science and Literature Around 1900 (2017).
+My current research focuses on the interrelation between sexual sciences and European (especially German-language and British) literature, visual culture and performance in the late 19th and early 20th century.
+My most recent publications include an article on the importance of intersex butterfly experiments for German sexologists in the 1920s (History of Human Sciences, 2020), an article on the relationship between sexology and film (Gender and History, 2018), and the co-edited volume Biological Discourses: The Language of Science and Literature Around 1900 (2017).

 - Queer and literary theory